MP for Cheadle

 Liberal Democrat Deputy Chief Whip

-“A party loyal Liberal Democrat deputy chief whip who rarely rebels but has notably low parliamentary attendance.”
+“A party-loyal Liberal Democrat deputy chief whip who never rebels but has notably low attendance.”

-Tom Morrison is the Liberal Democrat MP for Cheadle, elected in 2024.
-He serves as the Liberal Democrat Deputy Chief Whip and sits on several parliamentary committees, including the Procedure Committee and the Committee of Selection, and he is a member of the Courts (Remote Hearings) Bill committee.
-His parliamentary roles have included a term on the Committee of Selection (2024–25) and a brief stint on the Public Office (Accountability) Bill committee (late 2025).
+Tom Morrison is the Liberal Democrat MP for Cheadle, elected on 4 July 2024.
+He serves as Liberal Democrat Deputy Chief Whip and sits on several committees, including the Procedure Committee, the Committee of Selection, and the Courts (Remote Hearings) Bill committee, with prior work on the Public Office (Accountability) Bill committee in late 2025.

 Generated 21 February 2026